pydicom/pydicom/doc/old/working_with_pixel_data.rst

    be :dcm:`encapsulated<part05/sect_A.4.html>` and each encapsulated image frame may be broken up into one or more fragments.

-Because of the complexity in interpreting the *pixel data*, *pydicom* provides a way to get it where all the hard work has already been done:
+Because of the complexity in interpreting the pixel data, *pydicom* provides an easy way to get it in a convenient form:
 :attr:`Dataset.pixel_array<pydicom.dataset.Dataset.pixel_array>`.